Nausea After Running? 5 Potential Causes + Solutions

 #4: Intra-Abdominal Pressure

-When you exercise, particularly when you are running at a high intensity, there is an increase in intra-abdominal pressure, which means that there is more pressure on the contents of the abdominal cavity, including the stomach.
+When you exercise, particularly when you are doing high-intensity interval training like sprints, there is an increase in intra-abdominal pressure, which means that there is more pressure on the contents of the abdominal cavity, including the stomach.

-When you run, you are engaging your core muscles and breathing more heavily.
+When you run, you engage your core muscles and breathe more heavily.

-Basically, high-intensity running creates a squeeze on the organs in the abdomen.
-When the stomach is squeezed, it can force the contents back up into your esophagus and potentially all the way out so that you throw up after running.
+Basically, high-intensity running squeezes the organs in the abdomen.
+When the stomach is squeezed, it can force the contents back up into the esophagus and potentially all the way out, causing you to hurl after running.

 Oranges and orange juice.